This site is being reorganized

 The Gaseous Detection Device has further shed light on the physical processes behind image formation and contrast, in particular with regard to the so called "specimen absorbed current".
 The latter mode of detection was possible only with conducting specimens in vacuum SEM and this had been proposed by another worker as an alternative technique for imaging also wet conducting specimens in an moist environment earlier on (Shah and Beckett 1979).
 However, it was also incorrectly perceived that the gaseous ionization was obscuring and obstructing the image contrast that was observed.
 Thus, it was only the "Theory of GDD in an ESEM" ( 36), based on correct physical principles (e.g. displacement or induction current in conductors by all moving charges in the gas) that restored electron microscopy to its scientific grounds.

 These works not yet grasped or known by the established electron microscope manufacturers at the time, it further required the formation of a small venture capital company, namely, ElectroScan Corporation in USA, to devote its efforts in the production of the first commercial ESEM.
 After a few years of company research and development, the first instruments appeared on the market and ESEM started to be applied beyond the confines of the prototype ESEM in Sydney.
 A few more years were needed to achieve the "critical mass" of users that made the new technique acceptable and broke the barrier of skepticism or disbelief.
 When a few years later a traditional electron microscope manufacturer (Philips/FEI) took over the operation to further commercialize the instrument, ESEM assumed its rightful place among the electron microscopes in the world.
-Since then, the most diverse applications have appeared in the literature, which, in turn, gave a new impetus to ESEM that is now spreading worldwide ( UK, UK, UK, GE, GE, US, US, US, US, US, US, US, US, CH, TR, SA).
+Since then, the most diverse applications have appeared in the literature, which, in turn, gave a new impetus to ESEM that is now spreading worldwide ( UK, GE, GE, US, US, US, TR, AU, BE, US, EU, US, US, UK, US, UK, US, IT, ES, UK, AU, FR, AT, ).
 This has been improved with the addition of new manufacturers ( ZEISS).
 Other manufacturers have, in the meantime, followed with systems called "WET SEM", "LV-SEM", "Natural SEM", "ECO-SEM", "VP-SEM", etc., all being equivalent, namely, all having operated at around 100 Pa pressure or less with the use of some BSE detector, clearly a pre-ESEM technology, probably due to patent restrictions and other manufacturing limitations.
 Nevertheless, all commercial versions of an ESEM have presented from the outset certain limitations not found on the prototype ESEM.
 These limitations are still waiting to be rectified.

 The first commercial ESEM did not mark the end of research and development of the instrument.
 Studies of the dynamics of gas flow in the ESEM by the use of the Direct Simulation Monte Carlo computational techniques, borrowed and adapted from the latest aerospace science, have produced some remarkable results unexpected by, or even running against, common intuition.
 This work has resulted in overcoming certain limitations that have accompanied the ESEM: The pair of PLAs employed in the instrument creates a tunnel vision effect that limits the field of view at low magnifications, which is a clear disadvantage over conventional SEM.
 Hence, in practice, it has been common sense to use larger final PLAs with larger pumping capacity with high beam kV to slightly improve, but not overcome, the limited field of view in the commercial ESEM.
 However, this tendency has prevented the use of very low accelerating voltage beam desirable in many applications with significant gas pressure, in clear conflict of interests.
 Fortunately, it has now been demonstrated that it is possible to restore the wide field of view of a SEM in an ESEM with a much smaller final PLA and smaller pumps if a system of PLAs, probe forming aperture, scanning coils and objective lens are properly designed and integrated.
 In one form, this constitutes one immediate task for the manufacturer ( new patent).
 The same principles in another form (i.e. another major innovation) is to supply the environmental gas in the chamber by what has been termed "reverse flow pressure limiting aperture (RF-PLA)" ( 53 , new patent), whereby the gas supplied literally pumps itself in the opposite direction through the PLA, via a supersonic annular jet with core pumping action at the PLA.
 This will provide some distinct advantages when it will be incorporated in the commercial ESEM.
 A third line of innovation is the proposed radiofrequency gaseous detection device (RF-GDD) ( 52, or new patent ) whereby the d-c bias is replaced by a high frequency a-c voltage on the detector electrode.
 A further improvement regards the detection of x-ray signals where the spatial resolution remains seriously compromised on account of the electron skirt surrounding the electron probe.
 Several suggestions to overcome this problem have been made in the interim time but this problem requires the wider participation of several research scientists in the face of the more complex instrumentation involved for this mode of detection; good progress has already been reported in that area too.
 These are the most immediate needs/tasks of ESEM that must be addressed by the manufacturer and other workers, if it is to create a Universal SEM (USEM), which would work seamlessly between vacuum and any gaseous pressure without compromise.